nea/vertx-mod-cassandra-persistor/README.md

 #### Returns
 The `raw` action returns a `JsonArray` of `JsonObject`s in the format `columnName:columnValue` (if any result is given). *Note: Value types are not fully interpreted but generally covered as numbers, strings or collections.
 Complex Types are not handled at the moment!*

+### Prepared
+*Please use with care!*

+    {
+        "action": "prepared",
+        "statement": <cql3Statement>,
+        "values": {[<valueList>]}
+    }

+An example could look like

+    {
+        "action": "prepared",
+        "statement": "INSERT INTO superkeyspace.tablewithinfos (id, key, value) VALUES(?, ? ,?)"
+        "values": [
+            [3a708930-c005-11e3-8a33-0800200c9a66, "Key A", "Value A"],
+            [3a708931-c005-11e3-8a33-0800200c9a66, "Key B", "Value B"]
+        ]
+    }

+#### Fields
+`statement` A Cassandra Query Language version 3 (CQL3) compliant prepared statement query that is channeled through to the driver and Cassandra.
+Only `UPDATE`, `INSERT` and `DELETE` are allowed.
+`values` A JsonArray of JsonArrays with the values.
+Every value list will create its bindings and be executed in a batched statement.

 ## General Responses
 In case no resultset is given to return to the sender or in case of errors a general status in JSON will be returned.
 It looks like